-- a) Fees that are considered in determining the fair value of the new financial asset and fees that represents reimbursement of eligible transaction costs are included in the initial measurement of the asset; and - b) Other fees are included in profit or loss as part of the gain or loss on derecognition.
+- a.
+Fees that are considered in determining the fair value of the new financial asset and fees that represents reimbursement of eligible transaction costs are included in the initial measurement - b.
+Other fees are included in profit or loss as part of the gain or loss on derecognition.

 If the cash flows of the modified asset carried at amortized cost are not substantially different, then the modification does not result in derecognition of the financial asset.
 In this case, the Group recalculates the gross carrying amount of the financial asset using the original effective profit rate of the asset and recognizes the amount arising from adjusting the gross carrying amount as a modification gain or loss in statement of income.
 For floating-rate financial assets, the original effective profit rate used to calculate the modification gain or loss is adjusted to reflect current market terms at the time of the modification.
-Any costs of fees incurred and modification fees received adjust the gross carrying amount of the modified financial asset.
+Any costs of fees incurred and modification fees received adjust the gross carrying amount of the modified financial asset and are amortised over the remaining term of the modified financial asset.